lostsource/SimpleRTCData/README.md

 # SimpleRTCData

 SimpleRTCData is a tiny JavaScript library which can be used to establish an RTCDataChannel between two peers.
-It does not handle the signalling stage required during the channel setup stage so you will need to implement your own mechanism for that.
+It does not handle relaying of messages during connection setup so a separate signalling mechanism is required.

 ## How to use